AmosNimos/Xstaller/README.md

 - Minetest
 > Minetest is a free software game engine to create various games based on voxel gameplay, inspired by InfiniMiner, Minecraft, and the like.

+- SuperTuxKart
+> Karts.
+Nitro.
+Action!
+SuperTuxKart is a 3D open-source arcade racer with a variety characters, tracks, and modes to play.
+Our aim is to create a game that is more fun than realistic, and provide an enjoyable experience for all ages.

 - AssaultCube
 > AssaultCube is a FREE, multiplayer, first-person shooter game, based on the CUBE engine.
 Taking place in realistic environments, with fast, arcade gameplay, it's addictive and fun!